tdpetrou/Advent-of-Code-Pandas/README.md

 A repository of fun and exciting ways to use the pandas library to solve Advent of Code problems (adventofcode.com).

+## Video Tutorial

+[Watch a comprehensive tutorial](https://www.youtube.com/watch?v=6aH4RMrhbVc) of all of these pandas tricks on YouTube.

 ## Advent of Code

 * 25 fun, interesting, tricky word problems that require programming